The Time Capsule

 In the early and middle childhood years, in which the foundation is laid for identity formation, it is important children learn to develop positive racial and ethnic group identifications, which provide them with self-esteem.

-One slightly curious element of Lion-O’s desire to learn more about his home planet is how little of it he appears to remember, given that even though he was aged only 12 when he last saw it, it’s not as though he would have been an infant with only vague memories.
+One slightly curious element of Lion-O’s desire to learn more about his home planet is how little of it he appears to remember.
+Given that he was aged twelve when he last saw it, it’s not as though he would have been an infant with only vague memories.
 This is partially explained away when he asks Jaga what actually went on on Thundera (as opposed to asking questions about what the planet looked like), yet at times it does appear that Lion-O doesn’t remember much of his home planet given that he left it so late in his childhood.
 Perhaps as the son of Claud-Us, then the Lord of the ThunderCats, he was forced to lead a very sheltered life, but this is obviously just conjecture.

-Another noteworthy element of this episode is the introduction of the Thunderkittens’ vehicles, the spaceboards.
-Providing Wilykit and Wilykat with their own method of transportation is a clever move, as it enables them to play a more active role in many future episodes, even if that role is only getting themselves into trouble!
-The clever thing is that, although a relatively big deal is made about the Thunderkittens’ new vehicles throughout the course of this episode, the spaceboards themselves are not a central part of the episode to the extent that the Feliner was in its introductory 2-parter of the same name, and in my opinion this is handled exactly right – because, whilst the introduction of the Feliner completely revolutionised the ThunderCats’ ability to travel, and helped take their adventures into space, the Thunderkittens’ spaceboards are merely an extension of land-based vehicles such as the Thundertank, and as such would struggle to sustain a story based completely around them.
+Another noteworthy element of this episode is the introduction of the ThunderKittens’ vehicles, the spaceboards.
+Providing WilyKit and WilyKat with their own method of transportation is a clever move, as it enables them to play a more active role in many future episodes, even if that role is only getting themselves into trouble!
+The clever thing is that, although a relatively big deal is made about the ThunderKittens’ new vehicles throughout the course of this episode, the spaceboards themselves are not a central part of the episode to the extent that the Feliner was in its introductory two-parter, and in my opinion this is handled exactly right.
+Whilst the introduction of the Feliner completely revolutionized the ThunderCats’ ability to travel, and helped take their adventures into space, the ThunderKittens’ spaceboards are merely an extension of land-based vehicles like the ThunderTank, and as such would struggle to sustain a story based completely around them.
 With “The Time Capsule”, the sub-plot about the spaceboards is woven absolutely perfectly into the episode’s main plot, and whilst it’s only a small thing, it makes a big difference to the interest value of this episode.

 At this end of the ThunderCats series, it is very hard to find poor quality episodes, and an episode like this makes it harder still.
 Whilst there are episodes that are more memorable, this episode nonetheless makes a unique and believable addition to the ThunderCats storyline, and as such it comes highly recommended!